microbiome/OMA/README.md

 To contribute reports, follow the Git flow procedure:

 1. Fork the project
-2. create a new branch
+2. Create a new branch
-3. commit changes to the new branch
+3. Commit changes to the new branch
 4. Create a pull request (PR) back to the original repo
 5. Fix and discuss issues in the review process

-Please note that, chapters should independent of each other.
+Please note that chapters should be independent of each other.

 # Code of conduct